CrackerjackDigital/silverstripe-cryptofier/README.md

 		$service = Injector::inst()->get('CryptofierService');

-		// this will be a url, keyboaard, human readable (hex) 'friendly' key maybe entered on
-		// a form in reality after being sent to a user by email

-		$accessKey = $service->generate_key();

 		$encrypted = $service
 			->encrypt(
 				"But I have promises to keep",
 				$accessKey
 			);

+		// the access key will be a url, keyboaard, human readable (hex) 'friendly' key maybe entered on
+		// a form in reality after being sent to a user by email

+		$accessKey = $service->generate_key();

 		$decrypted = $service
 			->decrypt(